-Wendy Cadge is an Associate Professor in the Sociology Department at Brandeis University.
+Wendy Cadge is a Professor in the Sociology Department at Brandeis University.
 She received her BA from Swarthmore College with majors in religion, sociology and anthropology, and her MA and PhD in sociology from Princeton University.

 She teaches and writes about religion in the contemporary United States especially as related to medicine, immigration and sexuality.
 Her most recent book Paging God: Religion in the Halls of Medicine was released by the University of Chicago Press in January 2013.
 She has published articles about related topics including intercessory prayer, physicians’ experiences of religion and spirituality, hospital chaplains, the prayers people write in hospital prayer books, religion and spirituality in palliative care, and the lived experiences of nurses.